MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 The **Content** property specifies whether the file will be deployed to the remote debug machine.
 You can disable deployment entirely by navigating to **Property Pages** > **Configuration Manager** and unchecking **Deploy** for the desired configuration.

-In some cases, you may require more control over your project’s deployment.
+In some cases, you may require more control over your project's deployment.
 For example, some files that you want to deploy might be outside of your solution or you want to customize your remote deploy directory per file ordirectory.
 In these cases, append the following code block(s) to your .vcxproj file and replace "example.cpp" with the actual file names:

 ```xml